rohail111/Backend_Test/README.md

 Description: WebTitleGrabber utilizes the async library to fetch web page titles asynchronously.
 Async is a utility library that provides powerful asynchronous control flow primitives.

-## Usage

-Each project directory contains its own README.md file with detailed instructions on how to set up and run the project.

 ## Requirements

 - Node.js
 - npm

+#### Installation and Usage

+1. Navigate to the project directory

+- npm install
+- npm start (script is already set for start command)